reactjs-essentials/movie-app/README.md

 # movie-app
-Collection of labs devided by branches pointing for a start and a end of each lab.
+Collection of labs devided by branches pointing for the starting and ending of each lab.
 Movie-app labs details in (react essentials)[https://github.com/reactjs-essentials/training-content]